aspose-omr/Aspose.OMR-API-References/english/net/aspose.omr.generation.overflowactions/noclip/_index.md

 ---
 title: NoClip
 second_title: Aspose.OMR for .NET API Reference
-description: No attemp to control Overflow will be taken.
+description: No attempt to control Overflow will be taken.
 type: docs
 weight: 270
 url: /net/aspose.omr.generation.overflowactions/noclip/
 ---
 ## NoClip class

-No attemp to control Overflow will be taken.
+No attempt to control Overflow will be taken.

 ```csharp
 public class NoClip : OverflowAction